 Modi was Chief Minister of the state Gujarat from October 2001 (eight months after the Gujarat Earthquake) until May 2014, when he became India’s prime minister.
 Two facts must be recognized to put Modi’s time in Gujarat into context: the exceptional status of Gujarat, and the exceptional nature of the period from 2001-2014.

 The period from 2001 to 2014 was the 2000s commodity boom, the period that followed the early 2000s recession when, apart from a sharp dip during the 2008-2009 recession, energy and other commodity prices were high and global economic growth was significant, particularly in China and other developing markets but also in North America and (before the 2010s) Europe.
 Brent crude oil, for example, rose from all-time lows of $9 in 1998 to $144 in 2008 and $128 in 2012.
-Modi came into office in Gujarat when oil prices were $20, exited office with oil at $110, then watched from his new office in New Delhi as oil prices fell to $46 in the subsequent seven months.
-They remained low for the next eight years, until 2022.
+Modi came into office in Gujarat when oil prices were $20, exited office with oil at $110, then watched from his new Prime Minister’s office in New Delhi as oil prices fell to $46 in the subsequent seven months.
+Prices remained low for the next eight years, until 2022.

 The Gujarati diaspora has historically also been prominent in the nearby Gulf region of the Middle East.
 It remains active in the Gulf today, particularly in Oman.
 Gujarat itself, moreover, holds the most prominent position in India’s oil and gas industries, in terms of oil production, oil refining, oil pipelines, gas pipelines, LNG regasification, and petrochemicals.